5 Reasons Why Chiropractic Businesses Fail

 - Using completely integrated chiropractic EHR software supports your practice’s success with automated practice management features.

 Running a successful chiropractic business can be a difficult task.
-Just like starting any other business, it’s important to carefully prepare and plan out your business and finances.
+Just like any other business, it’s important to carefully prepare and plan out your business and finances.
 Here are a few reasons why chiropractic business models fail and tips on how to avoid them.

 Why Chiropractic Business Models Fail

 As a chiropractor, you are a medical professional.
 However, as someone who owns their own chiropractic practice, you are also a small business entrepreneur.
 Your role as a small business owner puts you in a vulnerable position due to the high failure rate among small businesses.

 The U.S. Small Business Administration (SBA) reports that between 1994 and 2019, 67.6% survived at least two years.
 The five-year survival rate dropped to 48.9% after five years and 25.7% after fifteen years.
 These numbers show that nearly half of small businesses will have failed after five years.

 Many chiropractic practice owners fall short because they don’t identify common pitfalls that cause chiropractic businesses to fail and implement strategies to avoid them.
 Below are five common reasons that chiropractic businesses fail and a few tips to help you avoid making these same mistakes.